TRSTN4/FARSIGHT/README.md

 # FARSIGHT Portfolio Overview

-This is a portfolio overview for **FARSIGHT**, a Roblox game developed as part of my game development journey.
+This is a portfolio overview for **FARSIGHT**, this was my third Roblox game developed as part of my game development journey.
 This document serves as a reflection on the project and showcases the skills and technologies I employed during development.

 ## Project Description
 🔦🌲 FARSIGHT 🔦🌲